SteveMac555/SpaceBot/README.md

 ## Editing the code
 You will need to edit the username, password and channels array for the code to run.
 You can create a new command by:

-* Modifying the cmds array and adding your command.
+* Modifying the settings.json file with your account and channel information.
 * Creating the function for the command.

 ### Command Array